Designing mixed-settings learning programmes

 Resourcing

-Partners assess current resourcing and explore possible new options with community input.
-Educator and other expertise (eg industry), is explored, identified, and sourced, including the need for particular expertise to support or extend students.
-The requirements for specialist facilities, equipment, materials, and tools are scoped.
+Assess current resources and resourcing and explore possible new options with community input.
+Identify educators’ and other expertise (e.g. industry, Iwi, hāpu), and source any additional expertise to support or extend ākonga.
+Also scope any requirements for specialist facilities, equipment, materials, and tools.

 SECOND LEVEL OF PLANNING